Pluto Demoted Day - August 24

 • Share information about Pluto Demoted Day on social media using the hashtag #PlutoDemotedDay.

-When is Pluto Demoted Day celebrated in 2024?
+When is Pluto Demoted Day in 2025?

 Pluto Demoted Day is observed on August 24 each year.